 Gynaecomastia is a medical condition of overdevelopment or enlargement of breast gland tissue in males.
 Gynaecomastia can affect one or both breasts, sometimes unevenly.

 This condition develops when there is a change in hormonal levels (increase in oestrogen level or curb in testosterone production).
 The new tissue formed is firmer and more fibrous than the surrounding tissue.
 Generally, this condition isn't a serious problem, but men with gynaecomastia may sometimes have pain in their breasts and feel embarrassed.
 Let’s read about gynaecomastia's representation by pictures, symptoms, causes, diagnosis, prevention, treatment, and more.

 |Symptoms||Swollen breast tissue, Breast tenderness, Pain, Nipple sensitivity|

 |Causes||Hormone imbalance, Obesity, Alcohol misuse, Kidney or Liver disease|

 |Treatment options||Hormone replacement therapy, liposuction, male breast reduction (gynaecomastia surgery)|

 What is Gynaecomastia?

-Majority of the of adult men with Gynaecomastia do not show any symptoms.
-However, following signs and symptoms of Gynaecomastia may be noted:
+Majority of adult men with gynaecomastia do not show any symptoms.
+However, the following signs and symptoms of gynaecomastia may be noted: